javierjulio/dotfiles/README.md

 # Installation

-* Run [my laptop script](https://github.com/javierjulio/laptop) which will install dotfiles in `~/Projects/dotfiles` folder.
+Run [my laptop script](https://github.com/javierjulio/laptop) which will install dotfiles in `~/Projects/dotfiles` folder.

 ## Standalone installation

 * `git clone https://github.com/javierjulio/dotfiles.git ~/Projects/dotfiles`
 * `rake install`
-  * Links all files to home directory.
-Any files that require input, it will prompt (e.g. gitconfig).
+  * Will link all files to home directory.
+  * Prompted on any files that require input (e.g. gitconfig).
   * To update just re-run `rake install` and it will check for identical files and prompt if a replace will occur.
 The replace action preserves the existing file in `file.orig`.
 * Create a `~/.bash_local` file for system specific settings.